Enphase Energy Inc. (NASDAQ:ENPH): It’s all about numbers this morning

 Sponsored

-Further, it is important to consider ENPH stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 11.63.Likewise, its price to free cash flow for the last twelve months stands at 38.83.
-ENPH’s price to book ratio for the most recent quarter was 33.28, resulting in an 16.81 price to cash per share for the period.
+It is also essential to consider ENPH stock ratios like the price-to-sales ratio, which is 12.65 for the last year.Likewise, its price to free cash flow for the last twelve months stands at 42.21.
+ENPH’s price to book ratio for the most recent quarter was 34.78, resulting in an 18.28 price to cash per share for the period.

 How does Enphase Energy Inc. (ENPH) stock rate among analysts?
 Buy, sell, or hold?